AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 - use `udevadm info /dev/ttyACM0` to query the udev database for information on device on port `/dev/ttyACM0`.

-  or use `udevadm info --attribute-walk --name /dev/ttyACM0` for more detailed output when the first level of information isn't enough
+- or: use `udevadm info --attribute-walk --name /dev/ttyACM0` for more detailed output when the first level of information isn't enough

 - create a udev rule with information of the device and one parent to create a